 What data legislation do Malaysian app developers abide by to protect mobile app users and app owners?
-The Personal Data Protection Act (PDPA) was introduced and put into effect in Malaysia on 15th November 2013, establishing a framework for safeguarding personal user data across sectors.
+Malaysia introduced and put into effect the Personal Data Protection Act (PDPA) on 15th November 2013 to establish a framework for safeguarding personal user data across sectors.

-Anyone who collects and processes personal data in the context of business transactions is obligated to abide by these seven core principles:
+These seven core principles apply to anyone who collects and processes personal data in the context of business transactions:

 App owners cannot obtain and use personal data unless the user has granted their written consent.
-Personal data can only be processed when it is done for lawful purposes and directly related to the functionalities of the application, only requiring the necessary data.
+The application can only handle personal data that is necessary for lawful purposes and directly related to the application’s functionality.

 2. Notice and choice

-App owners are not allowed to disclose or share (with third parties) any of the user’s personal data for purposes outside of the ones stated within the terms and conditions.
+The app owners cannot disclose or share any user’s personal data with third parties for purposes outside of the terms and conditions.

-Personal data can only be kept for as long as necessary.
-App owners must permanently erase any personal data that is no longer needed for an app’s functionalities.
+App owners must ensure that personal data is kept only for as long as necessary, and must permanently erase any personal data that is no longer needed for an app’s functionalities.

 App users have the right to access and amend their personal data if it is incomplete, misleading, inaccurate, or outdated.
-App owners are also entitled to refuse the corrections if the corrections are not agreed upon.
+App owners can also refuse corrections if they do not agree to them.

 7. Data integrity

 App owners must ensure that all the personal data collected is accurate, complete, recent, and not misleading.
-When additional information is required, app owners must inform the user before acquiring it.
+Of course, app owners must notify users before collecting extra data.

 What You Can Do to Protect Your Users

-A lack of data privacy and compliance hurts both the user and the business owner.
-When a data breach happens, not only does the user suffer the risks of identity theft, financial theft, and general safety threats; a business suffers financial losses, operational downtime, reputational damage, and legal action.
+Both the user and the business owner lose when there isn’t enough data privacy and compliance.
+When a data breach happens, not only does it put the user at risk of identity theft, financial theft, and other threats to their safety, but it also puts the business at risk of financial losses, operational downtime, damage to its reputation, and legal action.

-Non-compliance with data privacy is not worth the risk for any party involved.
-With that being said, here’s a breakdown on how and why you should:
+No party should risk data privacy violations.
+That said, here’s a breakdown on how and why you should: